Chart Color Schemes

 Thomson displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The dwelling structure in Thomson, as per the latest Census, consisted of 69.6% houses and 30.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Vic.'s 84.6% houses and 15.4% other dwellings.
-Home ownership in Thomson was at 21.2%, with the rest of dwellings either mortgaged (25.3%) or rented (53.5%).
-The median monthly mortgage repayment in the area was $1,408, below Non-Metro Vic.'s average of $1,712.
-The median weekly rent figure was recorded at $295, compared to Non-Metro Vic.'s $335.
-Nationally, Thomson's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The dwelling structure in Thomson, as per the latest Census, consisted of 69.6% houses and 30.4% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+In comparison, Non-Metro Vic. had 84.6% houses and 15.4% other dwellings.
+Home ownership in Thomson stood at 21.2%, with mortgaged dwellings at 25.3% and rented ones at 53.5%.
+The median monthly mortgage repayment was $1,408, lower than Non-Metro Vic.'s average of $1,712.
+The median weekly rent in Thomson was $295, compared to Non-Metro Vic.'s $335.
+Nationally, Thomson's mortgage repayments were significantly lower at $1,408 than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing